-OL 409 The Church and Law
+OL 409 Introduction to American Church and Non-Profit Law

-This course explores the history of church and state and familiarizes the student with 21st century law's affecting churches and church leadership.
-A framework is developed to help the student to make informed decisions relative to seeking professional assistance in legal matters.
+This course provides an overview of American non-profit law, including topics such as the formation of non-profit and tax-exempt organizations, clergy-penitent privilege, misconduct and abuse reporting, and risk management for leaders.
+A framework is developed to help the student make informed decisions relative to seeking professional assistance in legal matters.